 - Where: Either Jasper or Twin Lakes (near Winfield) are available for open water training.

 You must complete the open water portion of your training within 6 months of your pool & classroom training.
 Local open water diving season runs from end of May until the end of September.

 Optional Drysuit Certfication

 A drysuit may be used instead of a wetsuit during open water training.
 Students will be required to attend an additional classroom and pool session to learn the use of the drysuit prior to their open water training.
-A fifth dive with the instructor will be required to obtain the Open Water Diver certfication along with the Drysuit Diver certification.
-If completing the drysuit certification in conjunction with your open water, the additional fee is $175 per person.
+A fifth dive with the instructor will be required to obtain the Open Water Diver certification along with the Drysuit Diver certification.
+If completing the drysuit certification in conjunction with your open water, the additional fee is $210 per person plus textbook.
 The Drysuit Diver manual must be purchased as well, but may be shared amongst friends or family.
 See Drysuit Diver for more info about the course.